Shafaqna

 Shafaqna (Persian: شفقنا; International Shia News Association or Shia News Agency) is one of the main international Shia news-gathering organisations.
 It focuses on news relating to Shia Islam.
 It started its activities on Friday, February 24, 2012.
-It is an independent medium implemented in ten languages: English, French, Spanish, Persian, Arabic, Turkish, Urdu, Azerbaijani and Russian.
-Material in Arabic is produced out of Najaf, Persian from Tehran, Turkish from Istanbul, and English from UK.
-Shafaqna has also launched several independent pages: Pakistan, India, Lebanon, India, Iraq and Afghanistan.
+It is an independent medium implemented in English, French, Spanish, Persian, Arabic, Turkish, Urdu, Azerbaijani and Russian.
+Material in Arabic is produced out of Najaf, Iraq, Persian from Tehran, Iran, Turkish from Istanbul, Turkey.
+Shafaqna has also launched independent pages in Pakistan, India, Lebanon, Iraq and Afghanistan.